 It’s not all in the mindset.
 Safety and infrastructure are major concerns, too.

 It’s all well and good if you live in a city like Copenhagen.
-If your city doesn’t encourage cyclists on its roads and doesn’t weave bicycle tracks into its regular streets or if your city’s terrain doesn’t permit cycling to be a viable option, you can’t be inconsiderately told to simply cycle to work every day.
-It’s impractical.
+If your city doesn’t encourage cyclists on its roads and doesn’t weave bicycle tracks into its regular streets or if your city’s terrain doesn’t permit cycling to

 The best you can do is map out your city’s cycling trails (if any) and try to figure out routes via them to places you visit often like your workplace, your kid’s school, the supermarket, etc.